neume-network/strategies/docs/quickstart.md

 if(message.error) {
     // handle the error
     console.error(message.error);

-    // stop the crawler if necessary
-    return {
-      type: "exit",
-      version: "1.0"
+    // continue the crawling if possible (in this case, we are not able to retrieve the next page) return {
+      write: null,
+      messages: [],
     };
 }
 ```